bbauska/HTML5-Basics/README.md

 |`<tt>`    |Teletype text gives the default font-family which is monospace.|
 |`<strike>`|It is an editing markup that tells the reader to ignore the text passage.|

-<b>2.
-Logical Tags:</b>
+<h4>2.
+Logical Tags:</h4>

-Logical tags are used to tell the browser what kind of text is written inside the tags.
+<p>Logical tags are used to tell the browser what kind of text is written inside the tags.
 Logical tags are also known as Structural tags because they specify the structure of the document.
-Logical tags are used to indicate to the visually impaired person that there is something more important in the text or to emphasize the text ie, logical tags can be used for styling purposes as well as to give special importance to text content.
+Logical tags are used to indicate to the visually impaired person that there is something more important in the text or to emphasize the text ie, logical tags can be used for styling purposes as well as to give special importance to text content.</p>

-<b>Example:</b>
+<h5>Example:</h5>

 |Tags       | Description                     |
 |-----------|---------------------------------|